ValuJet Airlines: Inception

 ValuJet was founded in 1992 and began operations on October 26, 1993.
-It originally offered service from Atlanta to Orlando, Jacksonville, and Tampa with a single McDonnell Douglas DC-9 that previously belonged to Delta Air Lines.
+It originally offered service from Atlanta to Orlando, Jacksonville, and Tampa with a single McDonnell Douglas DC-9-21 that previously belonged to Delta Air Lines.
 The first flight, Flight 901, flew from Atlanta to Tampa.
 The carrier was headed by a group of industry veterans including co-founder and chairman Robert Priddy, who had started a string of successful airlines including Atlantic Southeast Airlines (ASA), Air Midwest, and Florida Gulf Airlines.
 Board members Maury Gallagher and Tim Flynn, the other co-founders, developed and ran WestAir before selling it to Mesa Airlines; former Continental Airlines and Flying Tigers President Lewis Jordan joined the carrier a short time later as president.

 The airline went public in June 1994 after a year of tremendous growth with the addition of 15 aircraft since the first flight in 1993.
 It became the fastest airline to make a profit in the history of American aviation, earning $21 million in 1994 alone.
 In October 1995, ValuJet placed an order with McDonnell Douglas for 50 MD-95 jets (now known as the Boeing 717) with an option for 50 more.
-To keep costs low, the airline bought many used aircraft from around the world.
+Keeping costs low, the airline bought many used aircraft from around the world.
 At the time ValuJet's fleet was among the oldest in the United States, averaging 26 years.
 In 1995, the airline sued Delta Air Lines and TWA over landing slots.

 Like most low-cost airlines, ValuJet did not own any hangars or spare parts inventories.
-However, many of the measures it took to hold down fares were very aggressive even by low-cost standards.
-For example, it required pilots to pay for their own training and only paid them after completed flights and also gave flight attendants only basic training.
+Moreover, many of the measures it took to hold down fares were very aggressive even by low-cost standards.
+For example, it required pilots to pay for their own training and only paid them after completed flights.
+It gave its flight attendants only basic training.
 It also outsourced many functions other airlines handle themselves.
 For instance, it subcontracted maintenance to several companies, and these companies in turn subcontracted the work to other companies.
 Whenever delays were caused by mechanics, ValuJet cut the pay of the mechanics working on that plane.